-Andrew is a candidate for the 2020-21 ONA Board of Directors election
+Andrew is a candidate for the 2021-22 ONA Board of Directors election.

-Andrew Fitzgerald currently serves as the Chief Digital Content Officer for Hearst Television, based in New York City.
-He works with the digital teams at the Hearst Television stations to produce and distribute content on multiple digital platforms and oversees Hearst Television’s central digital content production, including the social video brand Stitch and the weekly digital show “Dispatches from the Middle”.
+Andrew Fitzgerald joined Hearst Television in 2017 in the newly created position of chief digital content officer, based at Hearst Television’s New York City headquarters.
+He works with the digital teams at the Hearst Television stations to produce and distribute content on multiple digital platforms and oversees Hearst Television’s central digital content production, including the social video brand Stitch.

 Fitzgerald previously served for more than five years at Twitter, most recently as the company’s Director of Curation.
-While there, he built and oversaw the global curation teams responsible for Twitter Moments.
-His other roles at Twitter included news partnerships, where he oversaw Twitter’s relationships with some 30 news organizations and book publishing companies.
+While there, he built and oversaw the global curation teams responsible for Moments, the Twitter feature developed to ease the way for users to find conversations and context around news, events and information beyond their home timelines.
+His other roles at Twitter included interim head of news partnerships, where he oversaw Twitter’s relationships with some 30 news organizations and book publishing companies.

-Fitzgerald is a graduate of the University of Southern California, tweets at @magicandrew, and is a big fan of cats.
+Fitzgerald is a cum laude graduate of the University of Southern California with degrees in Cinema-Television Production and Philosophy.

 Candidate Lightning Talk